JonathanHelianthicusDoe/notes_on_toontown_strategy/organic_squirt.md

-The main purpose of this strategy is to conserve a single Cream Pie (which does anywhere from 7 to 14 more damage than a Fire Hose, albeit less accurately), although obviously it is also quite useful when one or more toon(s) are throwless.
+The main purpose of this strategy is to conserve a single Cream Pie (which does anywhere from 7 to 14 more damage than a Fire Hose, albeit less accurately), although obviously it is also quite useful when 1 or more toon(s) are throwless.
 If running low on Fruit Pies, this can even save 2 or 3 Cream Pies.

 ### P5